covcom/205CDE/labs/02 Git Remotes/worksheet.md

 Copy the HTTPS URL, visible in GitLab, to your clipboard.

 Go back to Codio.
-Go to the folder of the cloned reposity in the terminal:
+Go to the folder of the cloned repository in the terminal:

 ```
 $ cd 205CDE/